islomar/terraform-poc/terraform-from-beginner-to-master/from-beginner-to-master.md

 - Page 12:
   - typo `lets` instead of `let's`
   - List of actions instead of a block of text with mixed commands and text in it.
+- Page 33: the text for the "Chapter 10" does not have the right font size and style.
 - Examples are GREAT.